IceFog72/ST-NoShadowDribbblish/README.md

 Based on: AlmostDribbblish(IceFog72) -> Basic Discord Layout(IceFog72) -> st-discord-inspired(nyxkrage)

-You need to have this https://github.com/LenAnderson/SillyTavern-CssSnippets extension to import and manage css.
-Import SillyTavern-CSS-Snippets... to use it!
+You need to have this https://github.com/LenAnderson/SillyTavern-CssSnippets extension to import and manage Import SillyTavern-CSS-Snippets... to use it!

 Feedback:
 - My discord https://discord.gg/2tJcWeMjFQ